canta2899/mgp/README.md

 These can be specified as positional arguments like in grep.
 Moreover, additional flags can be specified before the pattern and the starting path.
 These allow to:

 - Exclude specific path or directories `-e "path1,path2,path3"`
-- Specify a size limit (in Megabytes) in order to exclude big files `-l 800`
+- Specify a size limit (in Megabytes) in order to exclude big files `-lim 800`
 - Specify the maximum number of goroutines that can run simultaneously `-w 100`
-- Disable the colored output `-c`
+- Disable the colored output `-raw`
 - Perform case insensitive matching `-i`

 ### Examples